ddrohan/mobile-app-dev-labs/session2/lab/md/step05.md

 #Adding a Coffee - Saving our data in 'Coffee Check In'

-Our Add screen look as follows:
+Our Add screen looks as follows:

 ![](../img/starterappadd1.png)